catamold/appToDo/Iteration 2/ArtificialIntelligence/data-input.md

 * matter + \[how\]

 ### Abbreviations
-Here is a list of all the abreviations used in the project:
+Here is a list of all the abbreviations used in the project:
 * sth - something
 * w8 - wait
 * appt - appointment